chwar/XRUI/README.md

 		<td><img src="https://user-images.githubusercontent.com/25299178/150383857-6adaa27b-23f6-4f33-a472-21eb9511af78.png" alt="vr" width = 360px></td>
 	</tr>
 	<tr>
-		<td align="center">PC - Primary</td>
+		<td align="center">2D Landscape - Primary</td>
-		<td align="center">AR - Success</td>
+		<td align="center">2D Portrait - Success</td>
-		<td align="center">VR - Warning</td>
+		<td align="center">3D - Warning</td>
 	</tr>
 </table>

 ![Peek 2021-08-03 00-03](https://user-images.githubusercontent.com/25299178/127934108-1784dc2d-36d3-4452-8119-3f910f9a258a.gif)
 ![Peek 2021-08-03 00-05](https://user-images.githubusercontent.com/25299178/127934111-57e1859b-5900-4487-995f-9d3f55e8da68.gif)

-The provided alert template sets them as floating cards in the right corner of the screen when in PC and VR mode, and as notifications at the top of the screen in AR mode.
+The provided alert template creates floating cards in 2D landscape and 3D formats, and as notifications at the top of the screen in 2D portrait mode.
 They also come with animations to attract the attention of users.
 You can show alerts for different purposes; the types of alerts are inspired from [Bootstrap](https://getbootstrap.com/docs/5.0/components/alerts/).

 Show alerts using the `ShowAlert` method: